PuzzelSolutions/SMS/sections/interfaces/http-get.md

 If you want to enable end users to send SMS messages to your solution using HTTP(S) GET, you will need to set up a service able of receiving HTTP(S) GET requests.
 This API will send only one request for each message.

 The SMSGW will invoke your HTTP service when MO messages are slated for delivery to your server.
-The URL of your service must be provided to Intelecom Interactive Service Desk ([support.interactive@intele.com](mailto:support.interactive@intele.com)) for proper configuration of the service.
+The URL of your service must be provided to Puzzel Service Desk ([help.puzzel.com](https://help.puzzel.com "Puzzel Help")) for proper configuration of the service.
 You also need to provide information that you want to use the HTTP(S) GET API method.

 If you need to add a firewall rule, all requests will originate from IP: 212.89.48.14.